rems-project/cn-tutorial/docs/getting-started/tutorials/overview-fulminate.md

 Fulminate is a tool for translating CN specifications into C runtime assertions, which can then be checked using concrete test inputs.

 ## Installation

-Fulminate is installed as part of the CN toolchain - see [README.md](../../installation.md) for instructions.
+Fulminate is installed as part of the CN toolchain - see the [README.md](../installation.md) for instructions.

 ## Running Fulminate